ITzAD20/SATURN-PROJECT/README.md

 ## Support

-For any issues or inquiries, please open an issue on GitHub or contact [support@example.com](mailto:support@example.com).
+For any issues or inquiries, please open an issue on GitHub.

-## Acknowledgements

-Special thanks to all contributors and testers for their support and feedback.